dan-leo/masters/thesis/v8/3_design.md

 To be able to attenuate the signal until disconnection, one must increase the range from the base station such that leakage transmission from traces, soldering and attenuator connectors do not interfere with the test.
 As such, there must not be a connection to the base station at all if the antenna or attenuator is disconnected or connected at maximum attenuation.

 \begin{figure}[ht]
   \subfloat[A test was performed from 10pm onwards at Technopark on 14 March 2019.
 A connection was made at a range of 4.8 km at -93dBm and an altitude of 132m.
-This is a relative elevation of -6m.
-The altitude is -13m relative to the base station.]{
+This is a relative elevation of -6m to the base station.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering